 Note the line [customVariable key=userName fallback="for that information"] in the bot message.

-If the bot could not collect the end user's name, the fallback "for that information" would apply.
+If the bot could not collect the visitor's name, the fallback "for that information" would apply.
+For example:

 Group Shipping and Delivery